 But for now, it’s safe to say that if a keto diet allows you to eat without feeling deprived and can easily put you in a calorie deficit, it can be a good option for weight loss.

 A low-carb diet can easily put someone in a calorie deficit without needing to track calories.
 Studies show that by limiting a food group, we tend to eat less on average.12 Less choice often leads to eating less which equates to weight loss.
 So, this could be a good diet if you’re looking to get lean.

 With improved weight loss, often health markers show improvement.
-The risk of diabetes, high blood pressure, and other health issues have been linked to being overweight.
-By losing weight these risks tend to drop substantially.
 It must be said that it’s the calorie deficit and not the diet itself that can improve health markers.
 A low-carb diet might just make it very easy for people to achieve weight loss.
 8

 It’s also a high protein diet.
 High-protein food is good for satiety levels, which keeps you feeling full for longer.
 It also helps to prevent unwanted muscle breakdown, which can have a negative impact on health and performance.

 A keto diet doesn’t put a limit on saturated fat.
 There’s a potential risk of health problems if you’re already overweight and follow a keto diet that puts you in a calorie surplus, as this would mean additional weight gain.

 Some of these risks might be minimised in a calorie deficit but it would be a good idea to get the majority of your fats from an unsaturated source.5 Type 1 diabetics shouldn’t follow a keto diet as it can lead to ketoacidosis, high levels of ketones, which is a medical emergency.3 Pregnant and breastfeeding women are advised against keto diets as well.
 3